- Category

 According to the Ukrainian Air Force, Russian forces launched attack drones throughout June 1 before expanding the operation overnight with additional missile strikes.
 Air defense alerts remained active across several regions as Ukrainian forces responded to the attack.

-Earlier, on April 16, Russian forces launched more than 700 missiles and drones within a 24-hour period.
+Earlier, Russian forces launched more than 700 missiles and drones within a 24-hour period.
 The strikes killed at least 16 people in Kyiv, Odesa, Dnipro, and other cities, while emergency workers in the capital were targeted in a double-tap attack during rescue operations.

 Discuss this article: